VeeHalonen/Quiza/README.md

 **v0.2 (2021/04/23)**

-Added options for number of questions and difficulty.
+User can now choose the number of questions (10, 20, or 50) and difficulty (Easy, Medium, Hard, or All).

+App now sends vibrate feedback with a different pattern depending on whether the answer was correct.

 <br>